ldraconus/DragonsLair/README.md

 It also requires a version of MySQL to be running on the machine being used for testing, and the password for the database to changed on or around line 15 of DB.java.
 This will eventually be changed to be a more elegant solution.

-Contributors
-Chris
-Mason
-Kevin
-Brandon
-Stephen
+Contributors: Chris, Mason, Kevin, Brandon, Stephen

 This project is currently under development.